Jewish Genetic Disorders

 How common are Jewish genetic disorders?

-The majority of these conditions are rare.
+The majority of the recessive JGDs conditions are rare.
 However, it is not uncommon for people to be a ‘carrier’ for one or more disorders and therefore at increased risk of having an affected child.
+You can read more about what it means to be a carrier for a recessive disorder here.

 Dominant inheritance